Get started with message delivery

-Job startup logs | Logs generated during the entire startup process—from Flink environment initialization to JobManager startup and Flink execution graph generation. | One delivery occurs when the job starts successfully or reaches its final state (failed or finished). |
+Job startup logs | Full log output from Flink environment initialization through JobManager startup and execution graph generation | Once, when the job starts successfully or reaches its final state (failed or finished) |

-Job resource consumption | Resource usage data for running streaming jobs only.
-Batch jobs and jobs running on session clusters are excluded. | While the job runs, resource consumption data is sent every 10 minutes. |
+Job resource consumption covers running streaming jobs only.
+Batch jobs and jobs on session clusters are excluded.
+Resource usage data is for capacity tracking and does not support alerting.

-Changes to message delivery settings take up to 10 seconds to take effect.
+Configuration changes take up to 10 seconds to take effect.

-Step 1: Configure the message delivery channel
+Configure message delivery

 Log on to the Realtime Compute for Apache Flink management console.